Oli Vilakku: Plot

 Muthu approaches Master Jambu to borrow money.
 Yet, Jambu sedates him.
 Geetha assists with hesitation, Master Jambu.
 Fearing that they may lose Muthu.
 Then, Kannaiyah steals the gold from Pannaiyar Paramasivam, which Kadhri learns of.
 Meanwhile, Shanti appears as a local prostitute by the local neighbours.
 Which enrages Muthu, culminating in an assault by him on one of the neighbours.
 Shanti pacifies Muthu and Muthu reforms to be a good man.
 One day, Somu notices Muthu with Geetha.
 Somu, with the help of police, chase both of them but they escape.
 Somu meets the commissioner and both of them then go to see Muthu and Shanti.
 But, Kadri, disguised as Shanti, saves them.
 Shanti persuades both Kadri and Muthu to reform.
 Master Jambu learns that Muthu reforms through Shanti.
 He persuades Muthu to steal a diamond necklace worth 2 million.
 Muthu, with hesitation, agrees that the robbery will be his last in exchange for his freedom.
 Master Jambu reveals that about three years ago, while he was committing a bank robbery, Muthu tried to stop them and saw the robbery.
 Yet, he cannot prove this to the court due to his past criminal history.
 Muthu came out after one year from his jail sentence.
-He works with the commissioner to nab the real culprits, but is foolen by Master Jambu.
+He works with the commissioner to nab the real culprits, but is fooled by Master Jambu.
 Master Jambu then traps Muthu into his gang, by playing drama.
 Geetha, through accident, kills Master Jambu gang member Rathnam to save Muthu.
 Yet, Rathnam is still alive and both Muthu and Geetha believe that Rathnam is dead.
 The rest of the story follows how Muthu escapes from Master Jambu's gang, and Shanti and Geetha's fate.